-If you have been collecting member feedback with MemberXP and have benchmarked your Promoter and Member Effort scores, you can combine those benchmarks with peer data by downloading the worksheet from the link below.
-Not sure if you have enough data to establish your credit union’s benchmarks?
-This article on statistical validity and margin of error will help you decide. (link coming.)
+- If you have been collecting member feedback with MemberXP and have benchmarked your Promoter and Member Effort scores, you can combine those benchmarks with peer data by downloading the worksheet from the link below.

-If you’re new to member experience measurement, you can download the worksheet below to set goals based on MemberXP’s credit union member experience scores.
+- If you’re new to member experience measurement, you can download the worksheet below and view the Goals for New CU’s tab to set goals based on MemberXP’s credit union member experience scores.
 You can also read this article for data on average scores increases in the first 24-months of a member experience improvement initiative.